HitanshShah/HitanshShah.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello there!
-Welcome to my profile.
-I am currently pursuing my Masters degree in Computer Science from <a href="https://www.asu.edu/">Arizona State University</a>.
-During my time at ASU, I got to work on a variety of projects in domains including Computer Vision, Distributed Databases, Social Analytics, Natural Language Processing.
-Working on these projects got me interested into research and exploring new fields.

-Prior to my masters degree, I worked at <a href="https://www.oracle.com/financial-services/">Oracle Financial Services Software</a> as a Software Engineer for about 2 years, developing branch-side software for India's largest bank, HDFC.

-Through this website, I would like to showcase some of the projects I have worked on and the research I was involved in.
-Feel free to explore my projects, read through my publications or just get to know a little more about me.
+Namaste!
+Welcome to my little space on the internet.
+I am a Computer Science graduate student from <a href="https://www.asu.edu/">Arizona State University</a> currently exploring the applications of computer vision in remote sensing and space exploration.
+I constantly strive to uncover innovative solutions to complex challenges.

+Prior to my masters degree, I began my professional journey as a Software Engineer at Oracle Financial Services Software.
+To escape the daily grind, I like to immerse myself in the world of online gaming or watching sci-fi movies or shows.

+Check out some of my most recent and interesting <a href="/_pages/projects.md">projects</a> and <a href="/_pages/publications.md">research</a> work.
 Interested in connecting with me?
 Reach out at <a href="mailto:hitansh.shah@gmail.com">hitansh.shah@gmail.com</a> or via my <a href="https://www.linkedin.com/in/hitanshshah/">LinkedIn</a> profile.
 Thanks for stopping by!